huyen06k7-cell/Developer/README.md

    here is the roothide sdk: [devkit.zip](https://github.com/roothide/libroothide/releases/latest)

+6. roothide/theos is now compatible with building roothide packages from existing tweak projects that use rootless path macros, there is a warning message to ensure you have read this document and you can define the `DISABLE_ROOTLESS_COMPAT_WARNING` macro to silence the message.

 7. For more details about roothide, please refer to

 - [the difference between roothide and legacy rootless](roothide.md).